lee2sman/archive/items/mcgee-slideshow.md

 image: mcgee-slideshow.webp
 alt: a messy graffitied poster with dripping unreadable tags, and a construction barrier in front
 license:
+editor_note: I first met Barry and friends while working on a large exhibit of his work at the Rose Art Museum in 2004.
+Many years later we reconnected in California and I curated an exhibit of Barry and Clare's work at the Riverside Art Museum (The Big Sad).
+I have a small geometric painting by Barry tattooed on my arm.
 ---

 Barry has occasionally given slideshows like this at various arts centers over the years, including at REDCAT in LA.